angelarazzell/hospETL/README.md

 ## Pre-requisites

-Python 3 to generate the data, using the Faker package
+Python 3 to generate the data, using the Faker package https://pypi.python.org/pypi/fake-factory/0.7.2

 AWS account

-Boto3: to upload files to Amazon S3.
+Boto3: to upload files to Amazon S3 for storage.

 Amazon Redshift cluster: this project used 4 dc1.large nodes.